TheAppgineer/rust-roon-api/README.md

 ```

 ## A Real-Life Application
 An API implementation can only prove its usability by being used in a real-life application.
-For this reason I created the [Zone Presets](https://github.com/TheAppgineer/roon-extension-zone-presets) extension.
+For this reason I created [Roon TUI](https://github.com/TheAppgineer/roon-tui).
 The first extension that is written from the ground up in Rust.